What is the main difference between humans and all other beings on our planet?

-Throat chakra meditation can help you to accelerate the process of purification and healing of this energy centre.
+Throat chakra meditation can help you to accelerate the process of purification and healing of this energy center.

-During this mediation you will imagine vibrant, blue color and concentrate on the ether (space) element associated with this chakra
+During this mediation, you will imagine the vibrant, blue color and concentrate on the ether (space) element associated with this chakra.

 - Once you are fully relaxed, close your eyes and feel the space in the body by slowly moving your attention from the bottom of the body to your head.

-- Once you have finished with the body scan, start connecting with the space all around your body – begin with your room and start stretching it out in all directions, towards infinity
+- Once you have finished with the body scan, start connecting with space all around your body – begin with your room and start stretching it out in all directions, towards infinity.

-- Spend few minutes floating in the vast sea of light, enjoying the silence and bliss of the infinite space
+- Spend a few minutes floating in the vast sea of light, enjoying the silence and bliss of the infinite space.

-- Keep on breathing into your throat centre and inflate this circle with intentions of truth, authenticity and confidence – feel free to use some of the throat chakra affirmations from this article
+- Keep on breathing into your throat center and inflate this circle with intentions of truth, authenticity, and confidence – feel free to use some of the throat chakra affirmations from this article.

-- Stay in this state for at least few minutes to integrate this transformative energy
+- Stay in this state for at least a few minutes to integrate this transformative energy.

 Throat Chakra Stones and Crystals

 Turquoise – this gorgeous stone will allow you to increase creative energy in your throat chakra.
-It activates and harmonises the throat chakra to promote the articulation of one’s deepest knowledge.
-Turquoise can help you to overcome shyness and encourage you to better express yourself in order to contribute to the collective.
+It activates and harmonizes the throat chakra to promote the articulation of one’s deepest knowledge.
+Turquoise can help you to overcome shyness and encourage you to better express yourself to contribute to the collective.

-You can use any these powerful throat chakra stones and crystals by holding them, wearing them in the form of jewelry or simply having them around your house.
+You can use any of these powerful throat chakra stones and crystals by holding them, wearing them in the form of jewelry, or simply having them around your house.

-Throat chakra is known as your center of purification; therefore various forms of fasting and detoxification techniques are very beneficial for vishuddha.
+The throat chakra is known as your center of purification, so various forms of fasting and detoxification techniques are very beneficial for Vishuddha.